Open-EO/openeo-python-client/docs/basics.rst

   :alt: plotted timeseries

-The same method also works for multiple polygons, or GeoJSON or SHP files that are accessible by the backend.
+The same method also works for multiple polygons, or GeoJSON or SHP files that are accessible by the back-end.
 This allows computing aggregated values over very large areas.